Public Policy for the Greater Good

 - As a leading member of the Consumer Brands Association, we support their convening of the Recycling Leadership Council which will build a public policy framework to fundamentally reimagine the U.S. recycling system.

-- General Mills is actively engaged in a host of multi-sector as well as industry coalitions aimed at reducing and ending food waste and loss.
+- General Mills is leading in a host of multi-sector as well as industry coalitions aimed at reducing and ending food waste and loss.

 - The Food Waste Reduction Alliance, a partnership of U.S. food manufacturers, grocery retailers and restaurants and foodservice companies.